rasmusfreund/bioinf-prog-course/book/chapters/04_dealing_with_values.md

 ## Logic {-}

-Now you have done some math and even used Python to compare two numbers.
-However, there are three operators left that are special.
-These are the logical operators: `and`, `or` and `not`.
-Using these operators we can express more elaborate True/False statements than with the comparison operators alone.
+Now you know how to use the comparison operstors to produce a `True` or `False` value.
+There are three additional operators that lets you express more elaborate “True/False” statements than with the comparison operators alone.
+These are the *logical* operators: `and`, `or` and `not`.

 #### Exercise
 Go through the code below and see if you can figure out what each line does.
 Then write the code into your editor and run it to see what actually happens.